Who’s in charge when a pope is unconscious?

 In other words, Pope Francis was still pope, fully in charge of running the Vatican and the 1.3-billion strong Catholic Church, even while under general anesthesia and undergoing surgery to repair a hernia in his abdominal wall.
 The Vatican said there were no complications and that he was expected to be hospitalized for several days.

-No, the Vatican camerlengo, or chaimberlan, didn’t take over.
+No, the Vatican camerlengo, or chamberlain, didn’t take over.
 No, the Vatican No. 2 didn’t step in.

 “A brief period of impediment doesn’t create any problems,” said Geraldina Boni, professor of canon law at the University of Bologna and a consultant for the Vatican’s legal office.
 “The curial machine proceeds normally with ordinary administration.”